-Students with disabilities that have been certified by Office of Student Life Disability Services (SLDS) will be appropriately accommodated and should inform the instructor as soon as possible of their needs.
-SLDS is located in room 098 Baker Hall, 113 West 12th Avenue; Phone: 292-3307, VRS: 429-1334; (ods.osu.edu).
-We will rely on SLDS to verify the need for accommodation and work with them to develop appropriate strategies.
-Students with disabilities who have not previously contacted SLDS are encouraged to do so by visiting the SLDS website and requesting an appointment.
-Please take care of this well in advance of the exams, as processing the paperwork takes time.
+Students with disabilities (including mental health, chronic or temporary medical conditions) that have been certified by the Office of Student Life Disability Services will be appropriately accommodated and should inform the instructor as soon as possible of their needs.
+The Office of Student Life Disability Services is located in 098 Baker Hall, 113 W. 12th Avenue; telephone 614-292-3307, VRS: 429-1334, slds.osu.edu.